maryash/maryash.github.io/135/projects/S23_project_1/project_1_cs135.md

 ## Implementation:

 **Work incrementally!** Work through the tasks sequentially (implement and test).
 Only move on to a task when you are positive that the previous one has been completed correctly.
 Remember that the **function prototypes and global-variables must be exactly as specified in this project specification**.
-Lastly, **do NOT use EOF(End of File), vector, or any library that we haven't learned yet in calss.** This is a contract, it gives you all the information necessary to complete this assignment correctly.
-If you don't understand this project specification and its requirements, ask for clarification before you proceed. **TEST YOUR CODE BEFORE SUBMITTING!!!**
+Lastly, **do NOT use EOF(End of File), vector, or any library that we haven't learned yet in class.** If you don't understand this project specification and its requirements, ask for clarification before you proceed. **TEST YOUR CODE BEFORE SUBMITTING!!!**

 ---